-Sleep-in Allowance - a provision has been made to recognise a potential back pay liability as a result of legal developments in relation to sleep-in shifts.
+Sleep-in Allowance - a provision was made in a prior year to recognise a potential back pay liability as a result of legal developments in relation to sleep-in shifts.
 The Mencap vs Tomlinson-Blake EAT ruling found that care providers must pay the National Minimum Wage throughout a sleep-in shift rather than the fixed allowance that is currently paid.
-This is currently subject to appeal.
+On Friday 19 March 2021 the Supreme Court published its decision on the sleep-in pay case involving Mencap v Tomlinson-Blake, as to whether workers who "sleep in" as part of their shifts are entitled to the National Minimum Wage (NMW).
+The Supreme Court concluded there was an exemption in national minimum wage legislation which applied to sleep-ins as a result there are no costs to the authority and this provision has been returned to the service in 2018/19 as part of an adjustable post balance sheet event.

 Equal Pay Backpay Provision - The Council has established an Equal Pay Provision since under the Equal Pay Act 1970 (as amended) employees are entitled to equal pay for work of equal value.
-Payments are envisaged in future years, but the extent and final timing of these cannot be fully quantified accurately at the date of these accounts, but depending upon the outcome of legal proceedings could be 10-20% higher than that provided.
+Payments are envisaged in future years, but the extent and final timing of these cannot be fully quantified accurately at the date of these accounts but depending upon the outcome of legal proceedings could be 10-20% higher than that provided.
 In respect of £6.15m of the above provision, the Council has taken advantage of the Local Authorities (Capital Finance and Accounting)(England) Regulations 2003, as amended, that provide discretion not to charge the full provision to the accounts, so this sum is not fully backed by resources.
 Some of the capital receipts shown in the Capital Receipts Reserve will be used instead.